Pyramid Peak Rock Climbing

 Pyramid Peak is a monolith that lies just [east] of the Maroon Bells that offers some moderate alpine and couloir climbs.
 Being in such close proximity of the Bells, Pyramid shares many of the same characteristics as the Bells, such as exposed climbs, loose rock and inadequate protection.
 Caution should be exercised and a helmet should always be worn.
 Pyramid is also a fourteener at 14,018' which can make it a popular destination.
 The real challenge of the peak can be conquering it in the winter.

 Most Climbs on Pyramid Peak are from the Maroon Lake Trailhead.
 The trailhead can be accessed from Colorado 82 by turning west on Maroon Lake Road from Aspen.
 For more detailed driving instructions refer to either Roach's or Dawson's Fourteener books.
 Also, the access to the trailhead can be restrictive during peak hours in the summer, and a shuttle may be needed; however, if you get there early enough it shouldn't be a problem.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Pyramid Peak:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Pyramid Peak: